RS49347_Criminology Session

 Job Prospects

-Graduates will have knowledge and understanding of crime, its background and consequences, and an understanding of theories about criminality.
+Having studied a BSc Criminology with Policing degree, you will have in-depth knowledge and an understanding of crime, its background and consequences, and an understanding of theories about criminality.
 Capacities for imaginative, rigorous and critical thinking will be developed through the course of study.
-Subject-specific skills, such as the knowledge of the social process of crime and the criminal justice system and the ability to understand a variety of types of evidence, are complemented by skills of broad applicability beyond the degree, including IT skills, research and problem-solving, communication, and working as part of a team.
+Subject-specific skills such as knowledge of the social process of crime and the criminal justice system, and the ability to understand different types of evidence, are complemented by the development of broader skills, including IT skills, research and problem-solving, communication, and working as part of a team.

-Graduates will find the subject a valuable grounding for entry to a range of careers where the understanding and contextualisation of crime are regarded as valuable.
-Some graduates use the study of criminology as a stepping stone to undertake formal legal training and education.
-Others may choose alternative career pathways based on the organisational and communication skills and analytical abilities acquired through the study of criminology.
+The course will open up a range of careers in which the understanding and contextualisation of crime are regarded as valuable.
+Some of our graduates use the study of criminology as a stepping stone to undertake formal legal training and education.
+Others choose alternative career pathways based on the organisational and communication skills and analytical abilities acquired through the study of criminology.

-A degree in criminology with policing provides an understanding of the complexities of crime, the criminal justice system, and the societal responses to them.
-Such a degree offers graduates a wide range of career opportunities both within and outside of law enforcement.
-Here are some potential career paths for someone with this background:
+A BSc in Criminology with Policing offers graduates a wide range of career opportunities both within and outside of law enforcement.
+Here are some potential career paths:

 • Probation Officer